 Direct vent propane heaters are some of the best gas heaters.
 Aside from the fact that propane is a low-cost, clean-burning fuel, direct vent heating delivers tons of heat in your rooms at very high efficiency.

-That’s without mentioning that the heaters protect you and your loved ones from hazardous exhaust gases and the poisonous carbon monoxide gas.
+That’s without mentioning that the heaters protect you and your loved ones from hazardous exhaust gases and poisonous carbon monoxide gas.
 If you can get the right one for your needs, it’s an investment you’ll never regret.